openfido/weather/README.md

     pressure[mbar]
     heat_index[degF]

-*GLMFILE* - Only if specified in config.csv.
+*GLMFILE* - Only if specified in `config.csv`.
 The model file includes the global "WEATHER", which enumerates the weather object name included.

 CONFIGURATION